GVSU-Computing-Club/gvsu-computing-club-website/src/pages/posts/Getting Started with .NET Core.md

 2. Now, lets get a text editor for this.
 I highly recommand <a href="https://code.visualstudio.com/ target="_blank">Visual Studio Code</a>.
 It has a nice C# extension and I really like having a terminal and file explorer on the same screen.

-3. Later you will need [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download?view=sql-server-ver15) to manage your database.
+3. Later you will need <a href="https://docs.microsoft.com/en-us/sql/azure-data-studio/download?view=sql-server-ver15">Azure Data Studio</a> to manage your database.
 Might as well grab it for your system now.

 <img src="/images/thumbnails/dotnet.png"
 alt=".NET Core logo"  border="10" style=" width: 60%; height: 60%; text-align: center; display: block; margin: 0 auto;"/>